 78 Tennessee Department of Health.
-"Farmers Market Nutrition Programs;" WIC participants in the FMNP must be residents of Coffee, Hickman, Knox, Lincoln, Madison, Maury, Moore, Rutherford, and Sullivan counties in Tennessee and meet gross household income guidelines.
-Senior participants in the FMNP must be residents of Davidson, Dyer, and Shelby counties and participate in the Commodity Supplemental Food Program or be a resident of Hamblen or Warren county in Tennessee and meet gross household income guidelines.
+"Farmers Market Nutrition Programs."
+WIC participants in the FMNP must be a resident of Coffee, Hickman, Knox, Lincoln, Madison, Maury, Moore, Rutherford, or Sullivan county in Tennessee and meet gross household income guidelines.
+Senior participants in the FMNP must be a resident of Davidson, Dyer, or Shelby county and participate in the Commodity Supplemental Food Program or be a resident of Hamblen or Warren county in Tennessee and meet gross household income guidelines.